-2.10 The shaft line bearing arrangement
+2.9 The shaft line bearing arrangement

-The drive end (= propeller end) of the shaft line is supported by an axially free roller bearing.
+The drive end (propeller end) of the shaft line is supported by an axially free roller bearing.

-The non-drive-end (= tail cap end) bearing assembly consists of a slide pad thrust block (twelve pads for Ahead thrust and twelve pads for Astern thrust) and an axially free roller support bearing.
+The non-drive-end bearing assembly (by the tail cap) consists of a slide pad thrust bearing and an axially free roller support bearing.

-Figure 2-6 Thrust block pad exchange work in port
+Figure 2-6 Thrust bearing pad exchange work in port

 Both ends of the shaft line are splash lubricated and are built as oil sumps.
-The drive-end and the nondrive-end bearing sub-systems are separate from each other.
+The drive-end and the non-drive-end bearing subsystems are separate from each other.
 The oil sumps are partly filled and the lubrication oil is circulated.
 Both ends have two lubrication oil pumps.
 One pump is to run and the other one is started automatically if the pressure in the lubrication system drops under a pre-determined limit.
 Both oil sumps for the bearings are sealed with a two-lip seal package.